William Golding: "Crisis"

 Golding had a troubled relationship with alcohol; Judy Carver notes that her father was "always very open, if rueful, about problems with drink".
 Golding suggested that his self-described "crisis", of which alcoholism played a major part, had plagued him his entire life.
 John Carey mentions several instances of binge drinking in his biography, including Golding's experiences in 1963; whilst on holiday in Greece (when he was meant to have been finishing his novel The Spire), after working on his writing in the morning, he would go to his preferred "Kapheneion" to drink at midday.
-By the evening would move onto ouzo and brandy; he developed a reputation locally for "provoking explosions".
+By the evening he would move on to ouzo and brandy; he developed a reputation locally for "provoking explosions".

 Unfortunately, the eventual publication of The Spire the following year did not help Golding's developing struggle with alcohol; it had precisely the opposite effect, with the novel's scathingly negative reviews in a BBC radio broadcast affecting him severely.
 Following the publication of The Pyramid in 1967, Golding experienced a severe writer's block: the result of myriad crises (family anxieties, insomnia, and a general sense of dejection).
 Golding eventually became unable to deal with what he perceived to be the intense reality of his life without first drinking copious amounts of alcohol.
 Tim Kendall suggests that these experiences manifest in Golding's writing as the character Wilf in The Paper Men; "an ageing novelist whose alcohol-sodden journeys across Europe are bankrolled by the continuing success of his first book".

 By the late 1960s, Golding was relying on alcohol – which he referred to as "the old, old anodyne".
-His first steps towards recovery came from his study of Carl Jung's writings, and in what he called "an admission of discipleship" he travelled to Switzerland in 1971 to see Jung's landscapes for himself.
-That same year, he started keeping a journal in which he recorded and interpreted his dreams; the last entry is from the day before he died, in 1993, and the volumes-long work came to be thousands of pages long by this time.
+Golding's first steps towards recovery came from his study of Carl Jung's writings, and in what he called "an admission of discipleship".
+Golding travelled to Switzerland in 1971 to see Jung's landscapes for himself.
+That same year, Golding started keeping a journal in which he recorded and interpreted his dreams; the last entry is from the day before he died, in 1993, and the work came to be thousands of pages long by this time.

 The crisis did inevitably affect Golding's output, and his next novel, Darkness Visible, would be published twelve years after The Pyramid; a far cry from the prolific author who had produced six novels in thirteen years since the start of his career.
 Despite this, the extent of Golding's recovery is evident from the fact that this was only the first of six further novels that Golding completed before his death.